LGN520/farreach-public/ycsb-implementation.md

 ## FUTURE

-* FUTURE: SYNC read blocking for PUTREQ_LARGEVALUE pktloss to DistFarreach
+* FUTURE: SYNC read blocking for PUTREQ_LARGEVALUE pktloss to DistFarreach (OBSOLETE due to record embedding)
 	+ Switch: largevalueseq_reg and is_largevalueblock
 	+ Server: per-server blockinfomap and mutex for read blocking
 	+ FUTURE: SYNC record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ to DistFarReach (NOT need blocking for both eviction and large write now)
 * FUTURE: SYNC client-side upstream backup and server-side replay-based recovery for durability to DistFarreach
 * FUTURE: SYNC seq_hdr.snapshot_token for server-side snapshot to DistFarreach
+* FUTURE: SYNC record embedding to avoid read blocking to DistFarReach

 ## DEPRECATED